-Many events and festivals originally set to take place in the late spring and early summer are either being canceled or postponed.
+Many events and festivals originally set to take place in the summer and now the fall are either being canceled or postponed.
 To ensure that you remain up-to-date on the latest event cancellations, we have compiled a list of canceled festivals in the Miami Valley.

 And, even though festival season might be postponed, there are still ways to celebrate Dayton from home.
 Be sure to check out our virtual Dayton bucket list for an endless supply of Dayton-centric entertainment.

 We will continue to update this story as we learn about more impacted festivals and fairs.
 With news changing quickly, please check event sites and/or with organizers to verify events are still on before making plans to attend.

 Ohio Sauerkraut Festival